 If your marriage is less than two years old, the foreign spouse will most likely receive a conditional green card.
 After a two-year period as a conditional resident, the couple will be required to file Form I-751 to remove the conditions on residence.
 After the I-751 petition is approved, the immigrant spouse will receive a 10-year green card.

 When filing Form I-751, USCIS again requires the couple to prove a bona fide marriage.
 It will become even more important to demonstrate combined bank accounts, insurance, tax returns and other documents.
 Start planning now.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Petition for Alien Relative (Form I-130), Petition to Remove Conditions of Residence (Form I-751), Citizenship Application (Form N-400), and several other common USCIS forms.

 Note to Reader: This post was originally published on July 11, 2017, and has been modified with improvements.